Code-Institute-Submissions/hidden-gems/README.md

 I choose to use an off-white color for the jumbotron text, and the navbar text as it compliments the green background.
 The white text also catches the user's attention and feels inviting.

-I choose to use a green-background on the navigation bar.
+I choose to use a green-background on the navigation bar(#606c38).
 I wanted to add some color to the website, while also keeping it to a minimum.
 A dark green navigation bar complements the green images and the overall theme of the website.

 For the buttons, I chose to use the color: #b39c4d.
 This is a dark yellow/gold color, which compliements the green and blue tones from the images, as well as the naivgation bar.